ccbrown/api-fu/README.md

 }
 ```

-### CLI for generating client-side type definitions and validating queries in source code.
+### 🛠 Can generate Apollo-like client-side type definitions and validate queries in source code.

-The `gql-client-gen` tool can be used to generate types for use in client-side code.
+The `gql-client-gen` tool can be used to generate types for use in client-side code as well as validate queries at compile-time.
 The generated types intelligently unmarshal inline fragments and fragment spreads based on `__typename` values.

 See [cmd/gql-client-gen](cmd/gql-client-gen) for details.